gabriel-dehan/ActiveRecordBinder/README.md

 # The Migration System

-So, I've always found the ActiveRecord::Migration system a bit of a pain to use.
+I've always found the ActiveRecord::Migration system a bit of a pain to use.

 Therefore, I took the liberty of using part of (`_Why's Camping Web Framework`)[https://github.com/camping/camping/] migration system.
-Now, you can create your migrations this way :
+You can now create your migrations this way :

 ```ruby
    class CreateFooTable < MySqlPlug::Version 1.0